ansnoussi/devops-project-4/README.md

 ```
 > **Note:** To expose the Grafana UI outside the cluster : `kubectl port-forward svc/grafana 3000:3000` and use creds (admin:password)

+Once you have logged into the Grafana UI, hover over the dashboards icon (four squares in the left-hand menu), and then click the Manage option.

+This will take you to a page that gives you some choices about how to upload Grafana dashboards.
+Click the Import button on the right-hand side of the screen.
+Open the file in the `grafana` subdirectory named `hashicups-dashboard.json` and copy the contents into the JSON window of the Grafana UI.
+Click through the rest of the options, and you will end up with a dashboard waiting for data to display.
 ## Deploying a demo application
 We will be using HashiCups, an application that emulates an online order app for a coffee shop.
 application includes a React front end, a GraphQL API, a REST API and a Postgres database.